-- The court will appoint an administrator for the estate.
-They will be given paperwork which gives them the authority to act on behalf of the estate.
+The court will appoint an administrator for the estate.
+They will be given paperwork which gives them the authority to take action as a representative of the estate.

-- The administrator will need to notify all heirs and creditors of their role.
+The overseer of the estate will need to notify all heirs and creditors of their role.
 They will publish a notice in the local newspaper to let any unknown creditors know about the probate.

 Even though the administrator has an important role in handling the estate, they don’t own it.
 Until it is distributed, the estate is controlled by the court.

-What Property Will Go Through Probate in Nevada?
+What Property Must Go Through Probate in Nevada?

 How Can You Avoid Probate in Nevada?

-Can You Get Access to Inheritance Funds in Nevada Right Away?
+How Can You Get Access to Nevada Inheritance Funds Right Away?

-It is possible to qualify for a cash advance against your inheritance if you are the rightful heir to an estate in Nevada.
+It is possible to qualify for funds against your inheritance if you are the rightful heir to an estate in Nevada.
 Use those funds to renovate your home, pay for your kids’ college or take a vacation.
 It’s your money, and you shouldn’t have to wait to use it.

-What Do You Need to Get a Probate Advance in Nevada?
+What is Required to Receive a Probate Advance in Nevada?

 You will need to provide proof that you are the heir of an estate in Nevada to get a probate advance.
 You will need to have the correct documentation and fill out an application.
-When doing this, you must decide how much of your inheritance you want to receive now.
+When doing this, you must decide the portion of your inheritance you want to receive now.
 Once approved, you could have the money available to you in less than 48 hours.

 Where in Nevada Can You Get an Inheritance Loan?